 As a heroin addict is steadily drawn into the need to buy and use more heroin, theft of items and assets from their friends and loved ones becomes a common reality.
 This often leads to trouble with the law and employers – dangerous scenarios which can lead the addict to lose their job or receive a sentence.

 The Help Me Stop team provides a breakthrough model of drug and alcohol addiction treatment.
 Known as our ‘Dayhab’ model, this is a flexible method of treatment that fits around common demands of adult life.
-Once a client has completed their detox, or is nearing the end of it, they can join the programme.
-Help Me Stop can help signpost clients needing a detox to a range of providers for this.
+Once a client has completed their detox, or is nearing the end of it, they can join the treatment programme.
+The Help Me Stop rehab in London can help signpost clients needing a detox to a range of providers for this.

-Our programme is predominantly based on intensive psychotherapy, helping people to understand why they are using drugs and/or alcohol, what purpose it is serving for them and then helping them to address these reasons, helping to change their thoughts and behaviours and produce a robust relapse prevention plan.
+Our treatment programme is predominantly based on intensive psychotherapy, helping people to understand why they are using drugs and/or alcohol, what purpose it is serving for them and then helping them to address these reasons, helping to change their thoughts and behaviours and produce a robust relapse prevention plan.

 Most of our therapists are also individuals who have experienced addiction before themselves and have many years of successful sobriety and recovery through 12-step programmes and fellowships.
-This grounds our service in a direct experience of the process of addiction and recovery, making our treatment more effective during and after the Dayhab programme.
+This grounds our service in a direct experience of the process of addiction and recovery, making our treatment more effective during and after the Dayhab treatment programme.

 The ability of our staff to relate to the experiences and struggles of those we help is key to the high success rate we see in our Dayhab centre in London and in our online programme.
 With an emphasis on group work, all clients get a regular weekly 1:1 session with our experienced therapists to help those struggling with addiction to heroin and other substances every day.
 In this way, we support their path of recovery towards a new life free from addiction.
 If you are interested in learning more about our addiction treatment, call us today.